-As requested by your letter of yesterday, we send herewith copy of our account against you in relation to the Tasmanian Railway Bill.
+As requested by your letter of yesterday, we send herewith copy of our account against you in relation £146 16s.
+6d. to the Tasmanian Railway Bill. aid in May,

 We imagine that this will be sufficient for the purpose indicated in your letter, but if not we can of course furnish further details.